DC801/BM-Badge/SD_Card/MAGE/README.md

 Vector polygons and points are placed on object layers, but tiles can be placed this way, too, if you use the Insert Tile button on the vector section of the toolbar (shortcut **T**) — and this is how entities are added to a map.

-> **Best Practices**: Particularly on maps with a lot going on, it's best to place objects on separate layers so you can easily hide or reveal specific objects, e.g.:
+> **Best Practice**: Particularly on maps with a lot going on, it's best to place objects on separate layers so you can easily hide or reveal specific objects, e.g.:
 >	- the entities themselves
 >	- door and exit paths
 >	- cutscene paths and camera points